APPOINTMENTS: 07 5679 5033

 Surgical Periodontal Therapy

-Is the next stage of active periodontal therapy when still there are some residual non-responsive sites after non-surgical therapy that resist to respond to treatment.
-The non-responsiveness might be due to the shape of the soft tissue or root anatomy such as a groove or furcation.
-Surgical flapping of the gum is a minor surgery under local anesthesia that helps improving the visibility and access to these sites for corrective purposes and reducing the pocket depths.
+This is the next stage of active periodontal therapy, used when there are some residual non-responsive sites that resist treatment after non-surgical therapy.
+The non-responsiveness might be due to the shape of the soft tissue or root anatomy, such as a groove or furcation that restricts our access.
+Surgical flapping of the gum is a minor surgery under local anesthesia that helps us target the problem site by giving us better visibility, allowing us to take corrective measures and reduce the pocket depths.
 We should keep in mind that deep pockets contain large numbers of aggressive germs with high tissue toxicity.

 Periodontal Regenerative Surgery

-In some instances when the damage to the bone through disease process happens in a certain way that creates a well-contained bony defect, regenerative surgical techniques can assist to restore a part of lost bone.
-This requires the use of biologically active or bone substitute materials.
+In some instances, when disease causes bone damage in a specific way that results in a well-contained bony defect, regenerative surgical techniques can help restore a part of lost bone.
+This requires the use of biologically active or bone substitute materials (bone graft).

 Dental Implants

 Dental implants are meant to replace missing or non-restorable teeth.
-They are commonly made of Titanium alloy, which is a biocompatible metal, however in recent years ceramic implants (Zirconia) are also available for a metal free tooth replacement.
-The bone loves titanium and Zirconia and grows and bonds to the surface of the implant.
-This however takes around 3 months to happen.
+They are commonly made of titanium alloy, which is a biocompatible metal, however in recent years ceramic implants (zirconia) are also available for a metal-free tooth replacement.
+The bone loves titanium and zirconia, allowing it to grow and bond to the surface of the implant over a 3-month period.

 Implants are inserted in the jawbone through a minor oral surgery.
 Under local anesthesia, the gum will be flapped and an accurate bed is prepared for the selected size of implant.
 The implant will be inserted and the site will be closed and left undisturbed to heal.

-After a period of healing (usually 3 months), the integration of the implant is assessed, and the healed implant is ready for taking impression and fabrication of the final restoration.
+After a period of healing (usually 3 months), the integration of the implant is assessed, and the healed implant will then be ready for taking an impression and fabrication of the final restoration.

 Periodontal Supportive Care

-After successful control of periodontal disease through active periodontal therapy, a regular supportive care program will be designed tailored to suit each individual patient’s need based on his or her genetic level of susceptibility.
-This includes regular measurement of the pockets (monitoring) and systematically removing the plaque deposits from all the sites (maintenance) in order to keep the balance for a durable health condition.
-Whenever a change or deterioration of any site is intercepted during monitoring, it will be treated and settled before permanent bone loss occurs.
+After successful control of periodontal disease through active periodontal therapy, a regular supportive care program will be designed, with each plan tailored to suit the individual patient’s needs based on their genetic level of susceptibility.
+This includes regular measurement of the pockets (monitoring) and systematically removing the plaque deposits from all sites (maintenance) in order to keep the balance for a durable health condition.
+As a result, any changes or deterioration can be intercepted, treated and settled before permanent bone loss occurs.

 Gingival Plastic Surgery